 In order to strengthen the chances of WIDC nominated projects being selected by Telefilm Canada in their internal adjudication process, the WIDC Nominee director and the project’s key creative team (writer, producer as the case may be) will be automatically awarded a WIDC Mentorship, specially tailored to the needs of the team.
 Once selected, the Nominee and team will receive support and guidance to hone their application materials.
 They will also be required to complete a WIDC mentorship agreement, and submit to WIDC, any additional supporting materials listed in the criteria if they have not already done so.

 How to Apply:

-By January 15, 2020, send link to a Dropbox folder (NOT Google or OneDrive) to: firstname.lastname@example.org
+By the deadline (per above), send link to a Dropbox folder (NOT Google or OneDrive) to: firstname.lastname@example.org

 N.B.
-This Telefilm Canada program, criteria and deadlines are all subject to change and/or cancellation at the sole discretion of Telefilm Canada.
-WIDC reserves the right to change any part of or cancel this program accordingly.
+The Telefilm Canada Talent to Watch program, criteria and deadlines are all subject to change and/or cancellation at the sole discretion of Telefilm Canada.
+WIDC reserves the right to change any part of or cancel this WIDC Award accordingly.

 Further, while Telefilm Canada Talent to Watch is open to both narrative fiction and documentary formats, it should be noted that the WIDC program focuses on narrative fiction project development.